THE FALL OF BLACK WALL STREET (TULSA RACE MASSACRE)

 Black Tulsans fought hard to protect their homes and businesses, with particularly sharp fighting occurring off of Standpipe Hill.
 In the end, they were simply outgunned and outnumbered.
 By the time that additional National Guard troops arrived in Tulsa at approximately 9:15 a.m. on the morning of June 1, most of Greenwood had already been put to the torch.

 A brief period of martial law was followed by recriminations and legal maneuvering.
-Even though Dick Rowland was exonerated, an all-white grand jury blamed black Tulsans for the riot.
-Despite overwhelming evidence, no whites were ever sent to prison for the murders and arson that occurred during the riot.
+Even though Dick Rowland was exonerated, an all-white grand jury blamed black Tulsans for the massacre.
+Despite overwhelming evidence, no whites were ever sent to prison for the murders and arson that occurred during the massacre.

 SEE ALSO: AFRICAN AMERICAN NEWSPAPERS, AFRICAN AMERICANS, CHARLES F. BARRETT, GREENWOOD DISTRICT, KU KLUX KLAN, LAW ENFORCEMENT, LYNCHING, OKLAHOMA NATIONAL GUARD, JAMES B. A. ROBERTSON, SEGREGATION, ANDREW J. SMITHERMAN, TULSA, TULSA TRIBUNE, TWENTIETH CENTURY